LuckerZOfficiaL/LuckerZOfficiaL.github.io/index.md

 ## About Me

 I am an incoming PhD candidate in Computer Science at *Sapienza University of Rome* with a passion for cutting-edge research in deep learning.
-I am currently focused on addressing scalability limitations of deep learning that hinder its practical application, as well as the weaknesses of current LLMs.
+I am currently focused on addressing scalability limitations in deep learning that hinder its practical application, as well as the weaknesses of current LLMs.
 I have previously been an exchange student at the *Chinese University of Hong Kong (Shenzhen)* and a visiting graduate student researcher at *UC San Diego*.
 Feel free to connect for collaborations or just to exchange ideas.

 ## Research Interests

-- **Modular Deep Learning**
+- Modular Deep Learning
-- **Model Merging**
+- Model Merging
-- **Multitask Learning**
+- Multitask Learning
-- **Time Series Analysis**
+- Time Series Analysis
-- **LLMs/VLMs**
+- LLMs/VLMs

 ## News
 - **[Jul.
 2025]** I've started a hybrid research internship at **Panasonic North America** on **LLM code generation**, collaborating with *Stanford University* and *ItalAI*.